Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Introduction

-In this work, we leverage two key insights to perform the goal-reaching near danger.
-First, as mentioned before, planner-tracker methods can reduce conservativeness by treating the planner and tracking controller as cooperative, as opposed to adversarial.
-Second, by representing our motion planner as a \textit{piecewise affine} (PWA) system \cite{christophersen2007optimal}, we can \textit{tightly approximate} its reachable set, with conservativeness mainly due to tracking controller and planning model design.
-We build off of a long history of discrete-time PWA system analysis in optimal control (e.g., \cite{thomas2006robust,kerrigan2002optimal,rakovic2005robust}), which we extend to the continuous-time reach-avoid problem for robot motion planning.
-We demonstrate that this unlocks a faster and less conservative approach to a variety of reach-avoid problems from the robotics literature, and provides the solution to a reachable set computation for drift parking vehicle dynamics.
+In this work, we leverage two key insights to perform goal-reaching near danger.
+First, we follow the literature \cite{kousik2020bridging,kousik2019safe} in using a planner-tracker framework to reduce conservativeness by treating the planner and tracking controller as cooperative, as opposed to adversarial.
+Second, by representing our motion planner as a \textit{piecewise affine} (PWA) system \cite{christophersen2007optimal}, we \textit{tightly approximate} its reachable set, with minimal conservativeness from numerical approximation error.
+We demonstrate how this unlocks an efficient and less conservative approach to a variety of reach-avoid problems from the robotics literature, and provides the solution to a reachable set computation for drift parking vehicle dynamics.
 An overview and example of our approach is shown in Fig.~\ref{fig:front_figure}.

+Our method fits in the context of both control and planning.
+We build off of a long history of discrete-time PWA system analysis in optimal control (e.g., \cite{thomas2006robust,kerrigan2002optimal,rakovic2005robust}), in which we extend to the continuous-time reach-avoid problem for robot motion planning.
+Furthermore, our approach is complementary to sampling-based motion planners such as rapidly exploring random tree (RRT) \cite{lavalle1998rapidly}; our approach could be applied in the future to compute a safety funnel around a sampled motion plan, or we could leverage sampling to seed our reachability analysis.